Seokguram Grotto, South Korea

 Call 119 and ask for an ambulance.

-Tick bites, and tick-borne encephalitis, are a risk throughout South Korea.
+See what health risks you’ll face in South Korea, including tick bites and tick-borne encephalitis.
 Read more about avoiding tick and insect bites on TravelHealthPro.

 Air pollution, including yellow dust pollution, is common, especially during spring months.
 Follow local media reporting and check the Korean Meteorological Administration website.
 On days when concentrations are high, most residents will stay indoors or use face masks outside.
 It’s also important to drink plenty of water.